Dominic Imhof

-Dominic Imhof (born July 28, 1982) is a Canadian soccer player who currently plays for FC Tuggen in the 1.Liga Gruppe 3.
+Dominic Imhof (born July 28, 1982) is a Canadian former soccer player who played as a midfielder.

 Club career

-Imhof began his career at BV United Smithers Gunners and moved in 2001 to FC St. Gallen to play for their youth and reserve teams.
-He moved in 2005 to FC Gossau played here his first 7 games as a professional and signed in January 2008 with FC Tuggen.
-In summer 2009, he signed up with FC Rapperswil-Jona, before returned in January 2010 to FC Tuggen.
+Imhof began his career at BV United Smithers Gunners and moved in 2001 to St. Gallen to play for their youth and reserve teams.
+He moved in 2005 to FC Gossau played here his first seven games as a professional and signed in January 2008 with FC Tuggen.
+In summer 2009, he signed up with FC Rapperswil-Jona, before returning to FC Tuggen in January 2010.